cDenton1/cDenton1.github.io/_posts/2025-07-10-Decrypter.md

 ---
 title: "Decrypter"
-tags: [python, hidden-1, hidden-2, hidden-3]
+tags: [python, projects]
-read_time: "__ min read"
+read_time: "7 min read"
 ---

 # Decrypter

 Decrypter is a modular command-line decrypting tool offering various techniques and the option of applying multiple methods step-by-step.
 Some techniques even include other options for brute forcing, digit shifting, and character substitution.
 Feel free to check out the repository if you're interested, [https://github.com/cDenton1/Decrypter](https://github.com/cDenton1/Decrypter).

 Since returning from CyberSci Nationals I had a few different ideas for some projects to work on.
 I will be honest I was expecting this one to take me at least a month, since I normally only work on these projects in the evening after work.
-However, due to some unforeseen circumstances in my life, I had a lot of free time this weekend and was able to finish it.
+However, due to some unforeseen circumstances in my life, I had a lot of free time this past weekend and was able to finish it.

 In this post I'm going to talk in-depth about the tool, and the future of it.